Health and Safety Procedure

 Students are actively involved at an appropriate level in discussions about their individual action plans (IEPs), target setting and review arrangements.

 All teachers are teachers of SEND (Students of Determination).
 They use a variety of strategies to meet the needs of all students and ensure their access to the curriculum.
 The majority of students will learn and progress within these arrangements.
-If a class teacher feels that a child requires help over and above that which is normally available within the particular class or subject, consideration should then be given to helping the child through the school’s special educational needs action/s and policy and procedures.
+If a class teacher feels that a child requires help over and above that which is normally available within the particular class or subject, consideration is given to helping the child through the school’s special educational needs action/s and policy and procedures.

 Bilingual Language Programmes